scottarterbury/CryptoClustering/README.md

 # CryptoClustering
-Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

-### Before You Begin
-1. Create a new repository for this project called CryptoClustering.
-Do not add this homework to an existing repository.

-2. Clone the new repository to your computer.

-3. Push your changes to GitHub.

-#### Files
-Download the following files to help you get started:
-Module 19 Challenge filesLinks to an external site.

 #### Instructions
   1. Rename the Crypto_Clustering_starter_code.ipynb file as Crypto_Clustering.ipynb.